Best Free Website Monitoring Tools: 7 Options Compared for 2026

 Choose Notifier if...

-• You need SMS or phone call alerts without paying extra
+• You need SMS, phone call, Discord, or Slack alerts without paying extra

 • You are monitoring a business or commercial project